Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Preliminaries

 \subsection{Gradient of Load Balance Loss}

-This expert collapse phenomenon restrict the model learning capacity since many other expert are wasted and cannot reflect the actual expert diversity.
+This expert collapse phenomenon restricts the model learning capacity since many other experts are wasted and can not reflect the actual expert diversity.
 One widely-used solutions to achieve balance expert usage is to introduce additional load balance loss \cite{yun2024flex,han2024fusemoe}.
-However, such load balance loss approach is difficult to optimize since it produces gradient direction opposite to routing score terms in Eq \ref{eq:jacobian_SMoE_2}.
-To show this, we consider that any load balance loss $\mathcal{L}_{load}$ will eventually results a diverse softmax routing distribution, which encourage higher entropy on the routing score distribution.
-From \textbf{Assumption} \ref{ap:assumption 1} defined in Appendix, we define that the objective of any $\mathcal{L}_{load}$ as $\frac{1}{\mathcal{H(\mathbf{g})}}$ over the softmax distribution, where $\mathcal{H(\mathbf{g})} = -\sum_{i=1}^N g_i log \ g_i$ represent the entropy of softmax distribution $\textbf{g}$.
-Taking the Jacobian over the $\mathcal{L}_{load}$ will give us (See detailed derivation in Appendix. \ref{ap:load_balance_jacobian}):
+However, such load balance loss approach is difficult to optimize since it produces gradient direction opposite to routing score term in Eq \ref{eq:jacobian_SMoE_2}.
+To show this, we consider that any load balance loss $\mathcal{L}_{load}$ will eventually result a diverse softmax routing distribution, which encourages higher entropy on the routing score distribution.
+From \textbf{Assumption} \ref{ap:assumption 1} defined in Appendix, we define that the objective of any $\mathcal{L}_{load}$ as $\frac{1}{\mathcal{H(\mathbf{g})}}$ over the softmax distribution, where $\mathcal{H(\mathbf{g})} = -\sum_{i}^N g_i log \ g_i$ represent the entropy of softmax distribution $\textbf{g}$.
+Taking the Jacobian over the $\mathcal{L}_{load}$ will give us (See detailed in Appendix. \ref{ap:load_balance_jacobian}):